ray-x/dotfiles/README.md

 - Menu and tab:
   quickui(created a menu for the function/keybind I used less often.
 I can not remember all the commands and keybinds....)
   But Damn it, I spend lots of time to configure it, however, I rarely use it.
-So I end up delete the plugin.
-Check quickui in graveyard of how to use it.
+So I end up delete the plugin. nvim-bufferline.lua: Yes, with lua and neovim only
-  vim-buffet: wintab was one of the best buffer management tool.
-But vim-buffet is faster and just do the job.

 - Tools: floatterm